reelyactive/chimps/README.md

     npm start

-__chimps__ will listen for raddec UDP packets on port 50001 and print the spatial dynamics to the console.
+__chimps__ will listen for raddec UDP packets on port 50001 and print the spatial-temporal (spatem) data to the console.

 Contributing